 The intervening years have given time for him to ponder over what all this activity may have been.

-More recently, another dramatic incident occurred in Lincoln while on a visit to see son Sam, who is an award winning journalist.
+More recently, another dramatic incident occurred in Lincoln while on a visit to see son Sam.

 Christopher, as a now former Chartered Surveyor, is ideally suited to debunk many events by using his detailed knowledge of building construction and surveying methodology.

 Chris established a wonderful relationship with the Australian Paranormal Society a few years ago.